Ascochyta Leaf Blight

 a92cfd8c6ca0910266f933a0405969c9

-The Ascochyta lawn fungus is identifiable because the damage to the turf will begin in the middle of the foliage.
-Notice in this picture that the top and the bottom of the blade of grass are both green.
+The Ascochyta lawn fungus can be recognized by the initial damage it causes to the center of the grass blades.
+In this picture, both the top and bottom of the grass blade remain green.

 120c92edfbc10e8777877c407365b554